R3ahim/11.werehouse-management/README.md

 ## Home section
 On this home section we create banner and stockServices or bettterBuildsection and earnMoney on this webste . banner section have btn if click this btn you will be navigate stockservices on thisr website

+## add inventories
+add invetoris has you can add invetirsi and earn money on to add and seel you product